Bingo terminology: the weird and wonderful rhymes explained

 Ten and Eleven

-Number ten refers to “(whoever is living at Downing Street)’s den”, as we know, the British Prime Minister lives at number ten – and “legs eleven” often acquires a wolf whistle response from the audience, as ‘11’ looks like a pair of legs.
+Number ten refers to “(whomever is living at Downing Street)’s den”, as we know, the British Prime Minister lives at number ten – and “legs eleven” often acquires a wolf whistle response from the audience, as ‘11’ looks like a pair of legs.

 Twelve, Thirteen, Fourteen